official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 Destruction – Intelligence and Assessments, 11 September 2003, February 2004, Cm6118, paragraph 22.
 165 Public hearing, 20 July 2010, page 19.

-49

-Executive SummaryIn that respect, I don’t think toppling Saddam Hussein is germane to the long‑term ambitions of some terrorist groups to use them.”166
+In that respect, I don’t think toppling Saddam Hussein is germane to the long‑term ambitions of some terrorist groups to use them.”166

 353. Asked specifically about the theory that at some point in the future Saddam